IATA’s mission is to represent, lead and serve the airline industry. Membership of IATA amounts to some

 Smart Security is a vision for more effective and sustainable passenger screening.
 For airlines, this concept will increase customer satisfaction and reduce departure delays.

-Air transport is united behind a four-pillar environmental strategy and challenging targets.
+Air transport is united behind a four-pillar environmental strategy and challenging targets to achieve carbon-neutral growth from 2020: improvements to technology, operations and infrastructure and the deployment of sustainable alternative fuels.

 IATA Environmental Assessment (IEnvA) program helps airlines improve environmental management.
 And a carbon offset program is available to airlines.